erivera3/post-install-config/README.md

   <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo" width="300">
 </p>

-<h1 align="center">osTicket Help Desk Deployment & Service Configuration (Enterprise Simulation)</h1>
+<h1 align="center">osTicket Help Desk Configuration (Service Desk Design & Workflow Control)</h1>

-This project demonstrates the deployment and post-installation configuration of an osTicket help desk system, with a focus on structuring a functional support environment rather than completing a basic installation.
-The implementation emphasizes role-based access control, departmental segmentation, cross-functional team design, controlled user access, SLA enforcement, and structured ticket intake.
-The objective was to transform a default installation into an operational service desk that reflects how real IT support systems manage ownership, visibility, and response expectations.
+This project focuses on transforming a default osTicket installation into a structured help desk system by controlling access, ownership, ticket flow, and response expectations.

+The objective was not configuration for its own sake, but creating a system where tickets are routed, restricted, and resolved predictably.

 ---

-## 🎯 Goals & Objectives

-The goal of this project was to configure osTicket into a structured and operational help desk environment.

-By the end of this lab, I aimed to:

-- Establish separate access layers for administrators, agents, and end users
-- Implement role-based permissions to control administrative capabilities
+## 📌 Context

+A default osTicket installation provides basic functionality but lacks structure:

+- No enforced ownership boundaries
-- Define departments to enforce ticket visibility boundaries
+- Unrestricted visibility across tickets
-- Configure teams to enable cross-department collaboration
-- Provision agents and users to simulate real support workflows
-- Apply SLA policies to enforce time-based response expectations
+- No response expectations
-- Structure ticket intake using help topics for consistent categorization
+- No consistent ticket intake

----

-## 📌 Overview

-A local osTicket environment was deployed and configured to simulate a real-world IT help desk.
-The focus was on post-installation configuration, including access control, workflow structure, and service behavior.
-The system was designed to reflect how tickets are submitted, routed, managed, and resolved across different support roles.
+This project addressed those gaps by designing a controlled service environment.

 ---